 Gains and losses on disposals are determined by comparing proceeds with the carrying amount.
 These gains and losses are recognised in profit or loss in the period in which they arise.
 Gains shall not be classified as revenue.
 When revalued assets are sold, amounts included in the revaluation surplus relating to that asset are transferred to retained earnings.

-(i) Leases (the group as lessee)
+(f) Leases (the Group as lessee)